BelG13/apple-rag-system/README.md

 ## Prerequisites

-Python 3.12.9 or higher
+- Python 3.12.9 or higher
-macOS (to access the Notes app)
+- macOS (to access the Notes app)
-A DeepSeek API key for the language model (sign up at DeepSeek)
+- A valid API key compatible with the openai api.

 ## Setup
 1. Clone the Repository: